warwick358/glowbit-skill-game-tutorial/skillgame.md

 ```

-## step 7
+## step 6
 Here we will make a new block.
-open the "input" tab and find the "on button press" block and plce it in the workspace.
+Open the "input" tab and find the "on button press" block and plce it in the workspace.
 Next open the "logic"tab and find the "if then else" block and plce it in the "button press" block.
 Open the "logic" tab and find the "0=0"block and replace "true" with the block.
 open the "variable" tab and chose the variable "active" and plce it in the first "0" in the "0=0" block.